Brian0213/PBL_Project_4/project4.md

 ![Create Folder Book](./image/book-npm-initialize.PNG)

-Add a file to it named server.js:
+- Add a file to it named server.js:

 `vi server.js`

 ![Server Js Output](./image/server-js-output.PNG)

-3. **Install Express and set up routes to the server**
+3.**Install Express and set up routes to the server**

 - Express is a minimal and flexible Node.js web application framework that provides features for web and mobile applications.
 We will use Express in to pass book information to and from our MongoDB database.
 We also will use Mongoose package which provides a straight-forward, schema-based solution to model your application data.
 We will use Mongoose to establish a schema for the database to store data of our book register.

 `sudo npm install express mongoose`